 In October 2022, the Town of Peshtigo filed a tort action in Wisconsin state court against Tyco Fire Products, Johnson Controls Inc., Chemguard, Inc., and ChemDesign, Inc. relating to environmental matters at the FTC (Town of Peshtigo v.
 Tyco Fire Products L.P. et al., Case No. 2022CV000234 (filed October 18, 2022 in Circuit Court in Marinette County, Wisconsin)).
-The town alleges that use of AFFF products at the FTC caused contamination of water supplies in Peshtigo.
-The town seeks monetary penalties and an injunction ordering abatement of PFAS contamination in Peshtigo.
-The lawsuit is presently at the beginning stages of litigation.
-The Company was served with the operative complaint on October 21, 2022.
+The Town alleges that use of AFFF products at the FTC caused contamination of water supplies in Peshtigo.
+The Town seeks monetary penalties and an injunction ordering abatement of PFAS contamination in Peshtigo.
+The case has been removed to federal court and transferred to a multi-district litigation ("MDL") before the United States District Court for the District of South Carolina.
 The Company plans to vigorously defend against this case and believes that it has meritorious defenses, but the Company is presently unable to predict the duration, scope, or outcome of this action.